 History of Tango in Buenos Aires

 Carlos Gardel (1890-1935) was, and still is, the most famous tango singer.
 Many of tango’s traditional songs are often cited as the breeding point of Argentina’s modern day lunfardo or Argentinean slang.
-And if your Spanish is not sharp enough to pick up on the lsang you will most certainly hear one of his songs at any show or most milongas.
-Gardel’s untimely death in a plane crash has further secured the tango singer’s icon status amongst Argentines.
-The only man to even get close to his international fame and popularity is the great footballer (soccer player) Diego Maradona.
+And if your Spanish is not sharp enough to pick up on the slang you will most certainly hear one of his songs at any show or most milongas.
+Gardel’s untimely death in a plane crash has further secured the singer’s icon status among Argentines.
+The only men to even get close to his international fame and popularity are the great footballers Diego Maradona and Lionel Messi.

 Where to see Tango in Buenos Aires